openharmony/docs/docs-en/guide/building-the-home-page.md

         }
         ```

         This style class sets the height and width of the component.
-For device-side development, the component height and width must be explicitly specified.
+During application development, the component height and width must be explicitly specified.
 Otherwise, the component may fail to be displayed.

     -   **index="\{\{swiperPage\}\}" duration="500" onchange="swiperChange"**  sets the component attribute and event.  **duration="500"**  indicates that the duration of the swiping animation is 500 ms.